-Place racks in the upper and lower thirds of your oven and preheat to 425 degrees F. Lightly coat a wide 3-quart casserole dish, such as an 9x13, with nonstick spray.
-Line a rimmed baking sheet with foil.
+Place racks in the upper and lower thirds of your oven and preheat to 425 degrees F. Lightly coat a wide 3-quart (9x13) casserole dish, with nonstick spray, and line a rimmed baking sheet with parchment paper.

 In the same bowl that you used to toss the cauliflower, beat together the cream cheese and Greek yogurt until combined.
-Stir in 1/3 cup gruyere cheese, 2 tablespoons Parmesan cheese, and half of the chopped bacon.
+Stir in 1/3 cup Gruyere cheese, 2 tablespoons of Parmesan cheese, and half of the chopped bacon.

 Remove the roasted cauliflower from the oven and dollop the cream cheese mixture over the top.
 Sprinkle with the remaining 1/3 cup of Gruyere and 2 tablespoons of Parmesan.